rkumar/cetus/README.md

 * Note that I use readline for most entries, so you can press UP arrow to get previous entries.

+## Requirements ##

+Requires ruby 1.9.3, and uses zsh for globbing.
+Uses $EDITOR and $MANPAGER or $PAGER.

+Optionally uses ack, locate, find for options with that name.
+You may replace ack with ag or other.
+Optionally has interface to `z` and `viminfo` -- can be replaced with what you use.

 ## INSTALL ##